D3v011/esp/README.md

 	espOn = not espOn
 	espBtn.Text = espOn and "❌ Desativar ESP" or "👀 Ativar ESP (NomexCargo)"
 	if not espOn then
-		for _, tag in pairs(espTags) do if tag and tag.Parent then tag:Destroy() end end espTags = {}
+		for _, tag in pairs(espTags) do
+			if tag and tag.Parent then
+				tag:Destroy()
 			end
+		end
+		espTags = {}
+	end
 end)

--- Velocidade
+-- Velocidade toggle
 local speedBtn = Instance.new("TextButton", main)
 speedBtn.Position = UDim2.new(0, 20, 0, 160)
 speedBtn.Size = UDim2.new(0, 260, 0, 35)